centreon/centreon-archived/doc/fr/developper/writestreamconnector.rst

    :align: center
    :scale: 65%

-Because it is an output of Centreon Broker, the principle of creation of retention files in case of interruption of access to external storage is kept.
+Because it is an output of Centreon Broker, the principle of creating retention files upon interrupting external storage access is retained.
 In the same way, it is possible to filter input on the categories of flow to handle.

 ************